 Opportunity for Change - Reconfigure

-Once you have looked at the lessons from COVID-19 there is the opportunity to reconfigure how you deliver business continuity.
+Once you have looked at the lessons from COVID-19 there is the opportunity to reconfigure how you deliver business continuity within your organisation:

 - Embrace resilience and look to amalgamate a number of different disciplines into one team.
 This could include cyber / information security, health and safety, physical security, risk management, facilities management, communications, emergency management, human resources and crisis management.
 Note this list is courtesy of the Business Continuity Institutes "Good Practise Guidelines".
-Some of the department in this list may be difficult to formally put together but if they are not going to be in the same department form a form for them to work together.
+Some of the department in this list may be difficult to formally put together.
+If departments care not going to be in the same department form a group for them to work together.
 This could be an opportunity to harmonise risk management, incident management, awareness training and spending on the disciplines across the organisation.

 - If you look at social media and post on business continuity agile is a word a lot of people are using.
 People are using this word in lots of different ways but for PlanB Consulting it means to simplify the way you deliver business continuity.
-There is the opportunity to look again at your BIA and risk Assessment and check it is fit for purpose and it is not stuffed with information which does not add value and nobody is quite sure what it is there.
+Now is a good time to look again at your BIA and Risk Assessment and check it is fit for purpose and it is not stuffed with information which does not add value and nobody is quite sure what it is there.